-Get your start in ballet with our 12-week Beginner Ballet Overture Program
+Get your start in ballet with our Beginner Ballet Overture Program

 If you’ve always wanted to learn ballet, this is the place to start!
 We start from the very beginning in this program and help you through every step of the way.

-Over the 12 weeks of weekly 90-minute sessions, we will build fundamental vocabulary alongside strength and flexibility.
+We’ve designed our 18-hour Beginner Ballet Overture Program to help you learn the fundamental ballet vocabulary alongside strength and flexibility.
 We’ll equip you with strength and stretch exercises to take home to keep improving on your own.
-We’ll culminate the program with a little snippet of a ballet (called a variation) so you can see how things come together.
+We’ll culminate the program with a little snippet of a ballet (called a variation) so you can see how things come together!

 What is an overture?